Binary black hole system at equilibrium

 In this Letter we built the first analytical solution describing two black holes at equilibrium in General Relativity.
 Its feasibility relies on two novel fundamental features for this kind of model: $(i)$ the spacetime is completely regular outside the black hole horizons and ($ii$) the metric, thanks to its multipolar expansion, can be naturally embedded in phenomenological settings, such as the center of galaxies.
 Thus the presented solution can be considered of some realistic astrophysical interest, or even as a reference for Numerical Relativity.
 In fact it is possible to transform perturbatively our binary model to a rotating frame (relative to the center of mass of the sources)~\cite{Ni:1978zz}.
 Obviously, it would be necessary a solution generating technique that deals with a metric depending on three coordinates to exactly model the gravitational coalescence of two sources, which is an intrinsically dynamical phenomenon; unfortunately such a method is not available at the moment.
 However the system described in this work could be at least interpreted, in the above co-rotating frame and at first approximation, as a stationary phase of a binary black hole interaction during a merging process.

 Generalisation to an infinite array of sources can be achieved in a straightforward manner: to this end, the complete multipolar expansion of the external gravitational field will be necessary to obtain a regular solution.
-Also the inclusion of electromagnetic charge, NUT and angular momentum represents a natural generalisation of the spacetime studied here~\cite{prd}. \\
+Also the inclusion of electromagnetic charge, NUT and angular momentum represents a natural generalisation of the spacetime studied here~\cite{Astorino:2021boj}. \\

-\textbf{Aknowledgments.} The authors are grateful to Roberto Cotesta and Matteo Macchini for useful discussions.
+\textbf{Aknowledgments.} The authors are grateful to Roberto Cotesta and Matteo Macchini for useful discussions, and Roberto Emparan for enlightening correspondence.
 They also thank Matteo Broccoli and Sergio Cacciatori for critical readings of the draft of this paper.
-This work was supported in part by Conicyt--Beca Chile, in part by MIUR-PRIN contract 2017CC72MK003 and also by INFN.
+This work was supported in part by Conicyt--Beca Chile n$^\textrm{o}$ 74200076, in part by MIUR-PRIN contract 2017CC72MK003 and also by INFN.